Hesperian Health Guides

 Rickets

-Rickets is weakness and deformity of the bones that occurs from lack of vitamin D. We get Vitamin D from whole milk, butter, egg yolks, animal fats, and liver, especially fish liver oil.
+Rickets is weakness and deformity of the bones that occurs from lack of vitamin D. We get vitamin D from whole milk, butter, egg yolks, animal fats, and liver, especially fish liver oil.
 The body also makes its own vitamin D when sunlight shines on the skin, but the amount it makes depends on skin pigmentation, time of year, and a person’s location in the world.
-Children born to mothers who didn’t get enough Vitamin D during pregnancy, children who do not get enough food with vitamin D, and children who are not often exposed to sunlight may gradually develop signs of rickets.
+Children born to mothers who didn’t get enough vitamin D during pregnancy, children who do not get enough food with vitamin D, and children who are not often exposed to sunlight may gradually develop signs of rickets.

 SIGNS OF RICKETS